 Other Helpful Resources:

 For WWKY Samplers:

-Fondriest Environmental Learning Center - provides in-depth explanation of water quality parameters
+Fondriest Environmental Learning Center - provides an in-depth explanation of water quality parameters

 WikiWatershed Model My Watershed - a watershed modeling web application that enables citizens, conservation practitioners, municipal decision-makers, educators, and students to better understand land use implications to water quality

 General Water Info:

 Kentucky River Basin Map - The Kentucky Geological Survey developed this detailed map of the basin with informative photos and statistics.

 USEPA's How's My Waterway - Search by an address to find information about the condition of your local waters, based on data that states, federal, tribal, local agencies and others have provided to the USEPA.

 Kentucky Water Health Portal - water quality information provided by the Kentucky Division of Water in a map-based format